,

 s - metres (m)

-in some text books 'speed' is replaced with 'velocity'.
+In some textbooks 'speed' is replaced with 'velocity'.
 Velocity is more appropriate when direction is important.

-Displacement-time graphs
+Displacement-Time graphs

 distance time graph